Do we want to see the world burn?

 “He [Orwell] was more insightful about the distant dangers of Communist thought-control, in the Soviet Union, than the more pressing and durable thought-control of Western consumerism” – Keith Gessen

 The 21st century Western society is a world of abundance, unprecedented rises in standards of living and physical safety.
-The current pandemic doesn’t contradict my last point, but indeed confirms it by all intends and purposes.
+The present pandemic doesn’t contradict my last point, but indeed confirms it by all intends and purposes.

 The lack of real face-to-face interaction and, by contrast, the levels of comfort and ease of our everyday lives lead one to believe, or rather feel that this can’t be the natural order of things.